-If you are interested in booking any of the comedians that are featured on this website please email me at firstname.lastname@example.org and I will be happy to pass on your enquiry.
+If you are interested in booking or hiring any of the comedians that are featured on this website please email me at firstname.lastname@example.org and I will be happy to pass on your enquiry.

-Mark Felgate is a man with unique talents.
-His startling abilities as a ventriloquist, combined with a wickedly daft sense of humour, have helped him become a sought after act on the stand-up comedy circuit.
+A man with many unique talents!
+Mark's startling abilities as a ventriloquist, combined with guitar playing and a wickedly daft sense of humour, have helped him become a sought after act on the stand-up comedy circuit.

-Performing without a dummy, Mark throws his voice to create side splitting routines on school life, freaking out drunks and pallbearers and the vagaries of censorship.
-His performances include a slew of silly voices, noises and vocal acrobatics.
-Mark has appeared many times at the Edinburgh Festival, culminating in him performing his first solo show,” Freelance fool” in 2003.
-He is also an international performer being booked for shows in Germany, France, Holland, Cyprus and Croatia.
+Performing without a dummy, Mark throws his voice to create side-splitting routines on school life, freaking out drunks and pallbearers and the vagaries of censorship.
+His performances include a slew of silly voices, noises, vocal acrobatics, twisted songs and guitar histrionics.

-Currently you can catch Mark presenting on Nickelodeon, where he has fronted the shows, "The Crunch", "MeTV", "Nick Heads" and "Slime across the UK".
-Mark is also appearing in Nickelodeon's new flagship Saturday show "Ross Lee's Ghoulies" playing Tarquin the zombie butler and Mr Budgie, Ross's pet head in a birdcage.
+For six years Mark presented on Nickelodeon, where he fronted the shows, "The Crunch", "MeTV", "Nick Heads" and "Slime across the UK".
+Mark also performed in Nickelodeon's flagship Saturday show "Ross Lee's Ghoulies" playing Tarquin the zombie butler and Mr Budgie, Ross's pet head in a birdcage.

 Mark has performed at The Comedy Store, Jongleurs, The Comedy Cafe, Up the Creek and many other venues up and down the country and abroad, including art centres, theatres, universities and the Edinburgh Fringe Festival.

 Off the Kerb Roadshow (Venue: The Pleasance) Edinburgh Festival